There’s a perfect AR-15 out there for you and we’ll help you find it.

 The barrel chamber means the part of the barrel where the cartridge sits before firing (ie, what ammo it can shoot).

 Since this is a beginners’ guide, we’ll focus on the most common 5.56x45mm NATO and .223 Remington.
-There’s tons of other chamberings from .22LR to .50 Beowulf, and a slew of new .30 caliber offerings.
+There are tons of other chamberings from .22LR to .50 Beowulf, and a slew of new .30 caliber offerings.

 The 5.56 is the more common choice compared to .223 for home defense and general plinking since it gives “looser” tolerances and can withstand the higher pressures of the 5.56 round.